 My debut novel is a historical fantasy set in Regency London, featuring magic, romance and lots of hijinks.
-Find out more at the following link: Sorcerer to the Crown.

 Zacharias Wythe, England’s first African Sorcerer Royal, is contending with attempts to depose him, rumours that he murdered his predecessor, and an alarming decline in England’s magical stocks.
 But his troubles are multiplied when he encounters runaway orphan Prunella Gentleman, who has just stumbled upon English magic’s greatest discovery in centuries.

 23,000 words.
 An epistolary romance novella set in 1920s London.
 Young writer Jade Yeo is about to find out what a lot of trouble a negative review can cause.